Unconscious woman rescued as 5-alarm fire rips through Rockland building

 ROCKLAND, MASS.
-(WHDH) - Crews rescued an unconscious woman trapped inside a mixed-use building in Rockland as a five-alarm fire ripped through it early Thursday morning.
+(WHDH) – Crews rescued an unconscious woman from a mixed-use building in Rockland as a five-alarm fire ripped through the structure early Thursday morning.

 Three firefighters and multiple police officers responding to a building fire at 20 East Water St. just before 12:30 a.m. rescued an unconscious woman from the third floor after noticing heavy smoke showing in the rear of the building, according to Rockland Fire Chief Scott Duffey.

-The woman, who fire officials say regained consciousness in the ambulance, was transported to South Shore Hospital, where her current condition has not been released.
+The woman, who fire officials say regained consciousness in the ambulance, was transported to South Shore Hospital.
+She is expected to be OK.
+Her name has not been released.

 The Rockland Fire Department was short on manpower at the time of the fire, so firefighters initially went to an exterior attack, Duffey said.